tcezard/eva-sub-cli/README.md

 There are currently three ways to install and run the tool :
 - Using conda
 - From source using Docker
-- From source natively (i.e. managing dependencies on your own)
+- From source natively (i.e. installing dependencies yourself)

 ### 1. Conda